Barcelona offer Rakitic to Juventus in Pjanic deal but Serie A champions are not interested | Goal.com

 Barcelona offer Rakitic to Juventus in Pjanic deal but Serie A champions are not interested

-Barcelona have offered Ivan Rakitic to Juventus as part of a potential deal which would see Miralem Pjanic move to Camp Nou, but have seen their offer rebuffed by the Serie A leaders, Goal understands.
+Barcelona have offered Ivan Rakitic to Juventus as part of a potential deal which would see Miralem Pjanic move to Camp Nou, but have seen their offer rebuffed by the Serie A leaders, Goal can confirm.

 The Catalans are seeking to lure the Bosnia international to the club over the summer, but due to the financial uncertainty caused by the coronavirus pandemic - which has caused the ongoing shutdown of top-flight football both in Spain and Italy - they are seeking to find a solution that involves a part-exchange of players.